Frequently Asked Questions – Texas Family Law

 What assets are subject to division?

 Any assets accumulated during marriage are considered community property and are subject to division by the court.
-This includes cash, real property, retirement benefits and any other property that comes into the marriage as a result of the labor of either party.
-The only properties not considered community property are those assets owned before the marriage, such as gifts to one of the spouses and/or inheritances by one spouse.
+This includes cash, checking/savings accounts, stocks, vehicles, boats, real property, retirement benefits, and any other property that comes into the marriage as a result of the labor of either party.
+The only properties not considered community property are those assets that are considered separate property.

 In Texas, does “Community Property” mean property gets divided 50/50?